 Warning States

-Warring states for each patient are calculated by RI Server and are sent to RI Trend and/or RI Mobile.
-Ri Server allows for the configuration of rules which support the preferred warning state logic of the organization.
+Warning states for each patient are calculated by RI Server and are sent to RI Trend or RI Mobile.
+RI Server allows for the configuration of rules which supports the preferred warning state logic of the organization.
 Currently RI Server offers a three-tiered approached to warning states which are Very High, High and Medium.

 It is important to note that it is the value of the RI scores that relates to the likelihood of an adverse event, not the change (i.e. drop) in the RI score.
 The validation of the Rothman Index has demonstrated that lower valued scores correspond to increased risk.
 The purpose of configuring a warning state that is triggered by a change in RI is to help direct attention to patients for whom a lower RI score is a new situation.
 Particularly in instances where the low score is a recent development, a change-based warning can help ensure clinician awareness in the event that a clinician's last observation of a patient's RI score was when it was an earlier, high value.